teukualdieaulia/MomEase-Face-Recognation/projectrekammedis/README.md

-Berikut adalah template `README.md` yang bisa Anda gunakan untuk proyek **MomEase**, sebuah aplikasi rekam medis yang menggunakan **face recognition** untuk autentikasi.
-README ini diatur agar mudah dibaca, menarik, dan memberikan informasi yang cukup tentang proyek Anda.
+Berikut adalah pembaruan `README.md` untuk proyek **MomEase** yang menggunakan **Firebase** sebagai database dan **DeepFace** untuk face recognition:

 ---

 # MomEase - Medical Record System with Face Recognition Authentication

 MomEase is a modern medical record management application designed for easy, secure, and efficient handling of patient records.
-It leverages **face recognition** technology to provide a seamless and secure authentication experience for users, ensuring that only authorized individuals have access to sensitive medical information.
+It leverages **DeepFace** technology for facial recognition, providing a seamless and secure authentication experience to ensure that only authorized users have access to sensitive medical information.

 ## Table of Contents